Administration Information for the CAST

 A listing of the available universal tools, designated supports, and accommodations can be found in the CAST Accessibility Supports for Operational Testing.
 This document provides information for classroom teachers, English language development educators, special education teachers, and instructional assistants to use in assigning universal tools, designated supports, and accommodations for those students who need them.

 The complete list of embedded and non-embedded universal tools, designated supports, and accommodations available for the CAST are listed in the CDE California Assessment Accessibility Resources Matrix.

 Tests will include embedded and non-embedded universal tools, designated supports, and accommodations.

 Practice and Training Tests

 Practice and training tests for the CAST are linked on the CAASPP Practice and Training Tests Portal web page.
 Practice tests can be accessed either through the secure browser or through a standard internet browser.
-Scoring guides are available on the Online Practice Test Scoring Guides and Directions for Administration (DFAs) web page.
+Scoring guides and annotated sample student responses are available on the Online Practice Test Scoring Guides and Directions for Administration (DFAs) web page.

 Table 1 shows the tasks CAASPP users can perform for the CAST:

 |LEA CAASPP coordinator||